Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Lessons Learned

 Cooperative autonomous driving relies heavily on Artificial Intelligence (AI), which excels in mastering increasingly complex computational tasks.
-However, AI's use can also raise concerns, including privacy breaches, bias, and opacity.
-Balancing AI's promises with its risks necessitates the adoption of responsible AI principles.
-These principles, such as fairness, transparency, and privacy, provide guidelines for implementing AI models.
-While there is a growing focus on responsible AI frameworks, their practical application and impact in V2X CP design have received limited attention.
-The translation of high-level principles into concrete AI design practices within CP remains unclear.

 Responsible AI initiatives can offer valuable insights for creating realistic simulation environments that closely resemble real-world scenarios, benefiting the training and validation of V2X CP frameworks.
 Additionally, these initiatives can drive the development of domain adaptation techniques, enhancing knowledge transfer between simulated and real domains.
 This knowledge transfer improves the generalisation of the CP model.
 Moreover, responsible AI efforts can stimulate the advancement of deep learning methods tailored for generating CP data featuring intricate scenarios and corner cases.
 Generative models and ethically guided data augmentation techniques are pivotal for constructing comprehensive datasets.
 This enriched dataset forms the basis for robust training for the V2X CP system, equipping them to navigate and respond effectively to challenging real-world situations.